ArturQuirino/UpcomingMovies/README.md

 * Polly - Polly is a library that allows developers to express resilience and transient fault handling policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
 It was used to increase resilience in HTTP requests.

 * Refit - The automatic type-safe REST library for Xamarin and .NET.
 It turns your REST API into a live interface that makes easier to manipulate Rest requests.

+## Testing
+There are some unit tests in the UpcomingMovies.Test Project.
+Those tests are simple, just to exemplify how the application should be tested.
+They are unit, so they are quick and use mocks to not depend on integrations

+### Third party libraries
+This test project used those libraries:

+* Moq - This library was used to mock the Services allowing the tests to be unit.